Join the Largest Ostomy Community

-If you look at my bio, you'll see that I have been an ostomy nurse since 2001 and I have been a permanently ileostomate for 12 years (medically retired).
-I have seen this topic come up time and time again, and sometimes people are quite passionate about it.
-Based on my experience, I have formed the following opinions:
+If you look at my bio, you'll see that I was an ostomy nurse since 2001 and I have been a permanently ileostomate for 12 years (medically retired).
+I have seen this topic come up time and time again.
+Sometimes people are quite passionate about it.
+Based on my experience, I have formed the following opinions.

 1) Rinsing the pouch does not control odor.